Day 39 - Final Day on the Camino : O Pedrouzo to Santiago de Compostela

 Along city sidewalks, through parks, and across roads we hiked, and along with lines of other pilgrims we trekked with one similar goal in mind - following the bronze shells inlaid into the sidewalk towards the Cathedral.
 We rushed past the sign for the city of Santiago and past countless crosses, churches, monuments, and other adornments in our haste.

 Though we wanted to get to the Cathedral with everyone else, we had decided last night to check in and drop off our bags before the service.
-As we passed on the municipal albergues we stopped to get a room, only to discover that they were already full at 9:30 am!
+As we passed on the municipal albergues we stopped to get a room, only to discover that they were already full at 9:30 AM!
 We tried again at another albergue, with the same result.
-Stunned by this, we were (bless the kindness of the albergue volunteer) directed to a wonderful residence about a block away, the hotel San Lazaro.
-Now unreasonably worried about missing mass, we inquired about a room, checked in, took very quick showers, changed or clothes, and resumed our race towards the Cathedral!
+Stunned by this, we were (bless the kindness of the Albergue volunteer) directed to a wonderful residence about a block away, the Hotel San Lazaro.
+Now unreasonably worried about missing mass, we inquired about a room, checked in, took very quick showers, changed our clothes, and resumed our race towards the Cathedral!

-After the church service we took a few minutes to say hi to many of those we recognized, and enjoyed some quiet time to sit and reflect in the grand structure.
-We also wandered the cathedral photographing it's vaulted ceiling, huge windows, the large golden alter, the beautiful side alters, and the walkways above.
-The artistry throughout the structure ranged from the simple and dignified to the ornate and overdone.
+After the church service, we took a few minutes to say hi to many of those we recognized and enjoyed some quiet time to sit and reflect on the grand structure.
+We also wandered the cathedral photographing its vaulted ceiling, huge windows, the large golden altar, the beautiful side alters, and the walkways above.
+The artistry throughout the structure ranged from simple and dignified to ornate and overdone.
 Unfortunately, as with the outside, much of the interior of the cathedral was also covered in scaffolding or closed off.
-This included the Portico da Gloria, with its iconic Central Mullion, which is a central pillar that centuries of pilgrims have approached on their knees and laid their hands on, thus wearing a hand print into the stone.
+This included the Portico da Gloria, with its iconic Central Mullion, which is a central pillar that centuries of pilgrims have approached on their knees and laid their hands on, thus wearing a handprint into the stone.

 Practical information: